 - Please follow the rules and regulations so we can still enjoy this place through the upcoming years.

-Disclaimer: This is all my observation and my own opinion but to be sure please refer or contact directly to their tourism office.
+Disclaimer: This is all my own opinion and research, but to be sure, please refer or contact directly to their tourism office.